Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 Emergency Accident & Sickness Medical Treatment

-The key word here is emergency.
+The keyword here is an emergency.
 This will be better defined in each policy’s fine print, but this covers medically necessary (a bit open to interpretation, I know) treatment for an accident or illness that occurs during the trip.

 Emergency Evacuation & Repatriation